metabase/metabase/docs/dashboards/filters.md

 - [Number](#number-filter)
 - [Text or categories](#text-or-category-filter)

-The type of filter you choose will determine what the [filter widget](#filter-widgets) will look like, as well as which fields you’ll be able to filter your cards by:
+The type of filter you choose will determine how the filter works, as well as which fields you’ll be able to filter your cards by:

 #### Time filters